6 Reasons Why Coding Bootcamps Are Worth It In 2021

 On average, a traditional degree program at a 4-year public institution will take a minimum of 128 weeks at 12 credit hours per semester to complete.

-At DigitalCrafts, you can be ready to launch your coding career after 16 weeks in our full-time Immersive program, or 26 weeks in our part-time Flex program.
+At DigitalCrafts, you can be ready to launch your career in tech after 16 weeks in our full-time Immersive program, or 26 weeks in our part-time Flex program.
 In that short period of time, you’ll graduate from our bootcamp with the skills and tools you need to become an entry-level developer.

-Bootcamps Offer You Career Mobility
+Bootcamps Offer You Career Mobility—And Stability

-In 2018, the Bureau of Labor Statistics reported that web developer job growth will increase 13% by the end of 2028.
+The Bureau of Labor Statistics reported that web developer job growth will increase 13% by the end of 2028.
 Compare that to an expected growth of 5% across all occupations!

 And as the job market expands, you will likely find that are opportunities for career mobility, meaning that there’s a good chance that you will have opportunities for advancement and the chance to take on leadership positions.